metabase/metabase/docs/configuring-metabase/appearance.md

 {% include plans-blockquote.html feature="Custom appearance" %}

-Appearance setttings give you the option to white label Metabase to match your company’s branding.
+Appearance settings give you the option to white label Metabase to match your company’s branding.

 ## Changing Metabase's appearance